 Such as, change in sleep pattern, diet, increased heart rate, nausea, active bowels and more.
 It is for this reason that the outsider cannot see the symptoms, that most of the time, mental illness is misunderstood and not given as important considerations as a physical disability.
 Just because you can’t see it, does not mean that one is not experiencing it.

 Where the blame goes

-For someone who has a mental illness, an outsider might have the urge to comment on how someone with a mental illness reacts towards a particular situation.
-Comparing how the person reacts to how someone without a mental illness might react is unhelpful because many a time, these reactions are due to a combination of biological and environmental factors.
 This blame is even internalised by the person experiencing it themselves, self-deprecation, doubt, and blame are often common in people who have a mental illness.
-There are a few strains of research, but the two which are the clinical (biological) and the psychosocial (environmental) method are key to understanding mental illness as we know of it today.
+There are a few strains of research.
+But two clinical (biological) and the psychosocial (environmental) methods are key to understanding mental illness, as we know of it today.
 No one gets a mental illness because of something they did, and no one recovers from an illness by simply “trying harder.”